emilioforrer/haml_coffee_assets/README.md

 ### Global context

 Haml Coffee Assets allows you to configure a global context function that gets merged into the local template context for each template.

-There is a example implementation provided in the `hamlcoffee.js` that can use the `extend` like functions from the listed frameworks to merge the global and the local conext data:

-* jQuery
-* Underscore.js
-* Prototype
-* MooTools
-* Zepto.js

-If you use one of these, than you can simply override `HAML.globals` and return the global context data:
+You can simply override `HAML.globals` and return the global context data:

 ```coffeescript
 HAML.globals = ->